Introduction to the Mineral Beryl

 Gemstones cut from beryl are highly sought after.
 Many of the world's largest and flawless specimens are housed in museum collections around the world.

 Beryl which grades 7.5 to 8 on Mohs scale of mineral hardness is believed to have been one of the gemstones in high priest breastplate.
-This religious garment spoken about in the bible was worn by the first Jewish high priest.
+This biblical garment was worn by the first Jewish high priest.

-Although aquamarine is the traditional birthstone for the month of October, beryl is also acceptable because it's basically the same stone.
+Although aquamarine is the traditional birthstone for the month of October, beryl can be used as an alternative because it's basically the same stone.